tarachris/AI-Builder/README.md

 Answer: Sorry, we do not buy rugs.

 Q: Do you dye or restore color to rugs?
-Answer: I'm sorry, we do not restore color to rug.
+Answer: I'm sorry, we do not restore color to rugs.

 Q: Can you reweave rugs?
 Answer: Yes, as long as they are handmade.